Heaton Norris Girl

 Steps lead up from Lancashire Hill to the gate that you needed to enter to get to her house.
-Next to these steps was a “corner shop” which sold newspapers, tobacco and lollies (usually in jars and sold by the ounce).
+Next to these steps was a corner shop which sold newspapers, tobacco and lollies (usually in jars and sold by the ounce).
 It was owned and run by a family of Catholics who my grandparents knew quite well.
 Gran was a devout Catholic and had a picture of the Sacred Heart over the hearth and various statues of saints under glass domes throughout the house.
 There would have been a crucifix also but I can’t recall where.

 She, with Grandad, went to Mass each Sunday morning and often, the Benediction in the evening.
 I was made to go to church but I have no memory of believing anything - to me it was all theatre.
 I have, as an adult, been to the Vatican and enjoyed the theatre of that also, even going up to the altar for Communion as I felt this visit was a one-off.
-I won’t go to hell because of these things.
+I won’t go to Hell because of these things.
 If I believe, so I’m already here.
 However I don’t, I live in Heaven every day of my life.

 Aunt Sarah lived with her son and his wife and one daughter called Josephine.
-I think of the people as strange, however, I never really knew them.
+I think of these people as strange, however, I never really knew them.
 Aunt Lizzie lived on her own, in a tenement behind Stockport Library or the Theatre Royal.

 I remember going there with my dad as a little girl.
 He had caretaker rights.
 We wouldn’t stay long.
-I was conscious of being a bastard and would not have been thought of affectionately by Aunt Lizzie who herself had never married.
+I was conscious of being a bastard and would not have been thought of affectionately by Aunt Lizzie, who herself had never married.
 She was very tiny, less than five feet tall.
 She wore long black skirts and a shawl.
 I think she had a bout of depression also.
-Apparently she decorated with wall paper all by herself. (no mean feat, I’ve done this).
+Apparently she decorated with wall paper all by herself (no mean feat, I’ve done this).
 But she never moved the furniture, just wallpapered around it!

 Joe had a sister called Aunt Mena.
 She lived with her husband and children in Edgeley.
 I would visit her with Gran Tickle, not my dad.
 I could always feel that I was not really welcomed.
 Not that I’m looking for sympathy, but in those days, being the child of unmarried parents mattered.
 It’s all so ridiculous when I look back on it!